 Endoscopic sleeve gastroplasty (ESG) is a procedure that reduces stomach size, making it easier to limit your portions and lose weight.
-At the Transform Bariatrics offices in Rockville, Silver Spring, and Greenbelt, Maryland, premier bariatric surgeon Hitesh P. Amin, MD, offers ESG to patients who feel frustrated with their weight and are ready to make a big positive change.
+At the Transform Bariatrics offices in Rockville, and Greenbelt, Maryland, premier bariatric surgeon Hitesh P. Amin, MD, offers ESG to patients who feel frustrated with their weight and are ready to make a big positive change.
 Book your consultation using online scheduling or call the office nearest you to learn more now.

 ESG is a procedure that essentially divides your stomach without removing any tissue.
 Internal sutures close off about 70% of your stomach, leaving both its size and your appetite dramatically smaller.